-The Head of School, Director of Education & Admissions, Director of Development, Business Manager and Administrative Assistant comprise the administrative team.
+The Head of School, Director of Education, Director of Advancement, Director of Finance & Operations and Administrative Assistant comprise the administrative team.
 They often face decisions requiring a balance of competing priorities.
 Sometimes those factors are mutually exclusive; sometimes equally well-intentioned adults see matters differently.
 In making decisions, administration will focus on the interest of the individual child in balance with the needs of the school.

 Q: What is the school’s most basic expectation of families?

 A: Make continuing efforts both to understand and to embrace the Montessori approach and to work in partnership with the school.

 These efforts should begin before admission.
 The school desires families who understand and embrace the mission of the school: respecting children and their natural joy of discovery.
 To that end, we help families learn about the Montessori approach by providing information and opportunities for parent engagement as part of the admission process, so that families can make an informed decision in choosing to enroll their children.
 We continue to provide more opportunities throughout a family’s years at the school.
 Once children are enrolled, the school expects families to attend regularly scheduled parent/teacher conferences and Parent Information & Engagement (PIE) events, to observe at least once/year in your child’s classroom, and to familiarize themselves with the philosophy, policies, and procedures contained in the Community Handbook and other school publications.

 Children thrive when home and school work in harmony, with both environments sharing the same educational values and expectations.